 6. Take photos of your find and share them online.
 You can find a selection of groups and websites to share your findings with below.

 7. Carefully release your captured insects back into their natural habitat.

 If you'd prefer to buy rather than build a light trap, or would like to boost the effectiveness of your night-time insect spotting excursions, there are plenty of light traps and more powerful lightbulbs on the market.
 These are available from entomological equipment suppliers.

 A box-like trap has the advantage of running overnight.
 These allow you to set them up in the evening and return in the morning.
 These types of traps can be rather expensive, however.

 Butterfly Conservation run the National Moth Recording Scheme and every county has a moth recorder.
 Additional information can be found on their website.

 European Moth Night is an excellent time to get involved, with light trapping activities being run across the country.
-The next European Moth Nights will be on 26-28 September 2019.
+The next European Moth Night will be on 27-29 August 2020.

 There are various recording schemes and Facebook groups that deal with other insects found at night.
 A couple that Gavin uses are the burying beetles (Silphidae) recording scheme, which has great identification keys, and the Facebook group Moth trap intruders (a closed group but requests to join are very welcome).

 Observations and photos of insects can be uploaded to the Biological Records Centre's iRecord.
 Your findings will then be available to national recording schemes.

 The mobile app iNaturalist both helps to identify wildlife you photograph and contributes your findings to international scientific databases.